Vârfurile

 Vârfurile (Halmágycsúcs) is a commune in Arad County, Romania.
-It lies on the north-western part of the Hălmagiu Basin, at the feet of Bihor and Codru-Moma Mountains.
-Its territory is 13600 ha.
+It lies on the north-western part of the Hălmagiu Basin, at the feet of the Bihor and Codru-Moma Mountains.
+Its territory is 13600 ha in size.
 It is composed of eight villages: Avram Iancu (Ácsva), Groși (Halmágygóros), Lazuri (Irtványfalu), Măgulicea (Kismaglód), Mermești (Mermesd), Poiana (Csúcsmező), Vârfurile (situated at 128 km from Arad) and Vidra.

 Population

-According to the last census, the population of the commune counts 3298 inhabitants, out of which 98,9% are Romanians, 1,0% Roms and 0,1% are of other or undeclared nationalities.
+According to the last census, the population of the commune counts 3298 inhabitants, of which 98.9% are Romanians, 1.0% are Roms and 0.1% are of other or undeclared nationalities.

 History

-The first documentary record of the locality Vîrfurile dates back to 1390.
+The first documentary record of the locality Vârfurile dates back to 1390.

 The other settlements were attested documentary as it follows: Avram Iancu in 1956, Groși in 1760, Lazuri in 1427, Măgulicea in 1427, Mermești in 1760, Poiana in 1510 and Vidra in 1477.

 Economy

 Although the economy of the commune is mainly agrarian, based on livestock-breeding and olericulture, logging, conversion of timber, lumbering industry and industry of building materials are also well represented.